The Great Game 🎲 Fallar Discordia

 🎲

-If you showed the Priest a short video of a puppy jumping awkwardly over a cushion and flying into its mother’s arms, he’d show no emotion whatsoever.
-He’d merely think to himself, Who would bother to make such a video?
-What sort of idiot would watch it?
+If you showed him a short video of a puppy jumping awkwardly over a cushion and flying into its mother’s arms, the Priest would show no emotion whatsoever.
+He’d merely think to himself, Who’d bother to make such a video?
+What kind of idiot would watch it?

-If you showed the Reverend Father a video of a little boy gnawing on a dusty chicken bone in a scorching refugee camp, he’d wonder, What’s taking so long?
-Where are my cooking slaves?
-I’m hungry, goddammit!
-But then he’d reconsider his outburst, concede that such anger wasn’t worthy of him, and conclude that all was vanity.
+But then he’d reconsider his outburst.
+Eventually, he’d concede that such anger wasn’t worthy of him.
+He’d conclude, as the author of Ecclesiastes did so long ago, that all was vanity.
 What’s the point anyway?
-They always put too much pepper-dust on the wild simorg.
-It’s nailed to the wooden plate, yet when it flails its wings you end up sneezing in a cloud of dust.
-Who can eat like this?
-It’s impossible to get good help these days.
+The cooks always put too much pepper-dust on the wild simorg.
+It’s nailed to the wooden plate, and presented to you with all the elegance of haute cuisine.
+But then the bird flails its wings and you end up sneezing in a cloud of dust.
+Who can eat like that?

-If you showed Father Cagnazzo a fluffy pink loveliness, accompanied by harp and violin, he’d scowl, and bark at you, Stop that racket!
+If you showed Father Cagnazzo a fluffy pink loveliness, accompanied by the music of harps and violins, he’d bark at you, Stop that racket!
 Who’s behind that stupid cloud?
-What are they trying to hide?
+What are you trying to hide?
 The antennae on his forehead would quiver with rage.

 To the Priest, Dactalla was a gift from below.
 She was a sorceress of espionage, with a body as white as her thoughts were black.
-Coal-black, like her eyes.
-Here on Earth the woman who looks most like Dactalla might be Carlotta Antonelli, who plays the the dark-eyed gypsy in Suburra: Blood on Rome.
+Bitumen-black, like her eyes.
+On Earth, the woman who looks most like Dactalla would be Carlotta Antonelli, the resourceful gypsy from Suburra: Blood on Rome.

 Image from https://www.lazionews.eu/notizie/suburra-la-moglie-di-spadino-tifa-lazio-foto/